 By this time, all the children really wanted to do is eat the Popsicles – so that is what we did!

 Not every idea that you do in your classroom will work out as expected but this is how you will discover what works and what doesn’t.
 I almost think if we had used the Popsicles to do nothing but talk about the word cold and use them to color the water, that the children would have enjoyed the experience more.
 Next time, I will make another plan.
-I wont mark the idea off my list entirely, but I will modify it.This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+I wont mark the idea off my list entirely, but I will modify it.This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!